HappyFrowl/documentation/Linux/StorageManagement.md

         * Physical volumes
         * Volume Group comprising of multiple of these physical volumes
         * Virtual Volumes carved from the Volume Group
-        * File Systems created from these Virtual Volumes
+        * Filesystems created from these Virtual Volumes
     * `/dev/mapper` contains all the logical volumes on a given system managed by LVM

 * Physical volume tools